-Quantitative methodology constraint
+Quantitative (community survey) methodology constraint

-There are three key limitations in relation to the community survey: the representativeness of the sample - while a range of methods were employed to make sure the panel is representative of the broader population, it should be acknowledged that respondent participation in internet surveys is selfselecting and requires a certain degree of internet proficiency which may introduce a degree of bias in the survey sample; recall and social desirability bias; and, the reliance on self-reporting.
+There are three key limitations in relation to the community survey:

+- ► The representativeness of the sample while a range of methods were employed to make sure the panel is representative of the broader population, it should be acknowledged that respondent participation in internet surveys is self-selecting and requires a certain degree of internet proficiency which may introduce a degree of bias in the survey sample

+- Recall and social desirability bias

+- ► The reliance on self-reporting.

 These limitations should be considered when interpreting the findings in this report.